Future Faculty Fellowship

 Consistent with Northeastern’s mission, vision and core values, the objectives of the Future Faculty Fellowship program are to:

-- encourage and promote excellence and diversity (especially African Americans, Hispanics, and Native Americans);
+- Encourage and promote excellence and diversity (especially African Americans, Hispanics, and Native Americans) in the pool of future faculty candidates at Northeastern;

-- introduce to Northeastern’s academic community postdoctoral researchers who are considering faculty careers;
+- Introduce to Northeastern’s academic community to postdoctoral researchers who are considering faculty careers;

-- A prospective Fellow must have completed the Ph.D. degree by the start of his/her fellowship term and no earlier than three years before the start of the fellowship term.
+- A prospective Fellow must have completed the Ph.D. degree by the start of their fellowship term and no earlier than four years before the start of the fellowship term.

-- Fellows will be selected based on academic promise; alignment of the student’s academic objectives with Northeastern’s research projects, particularly with the potential research project(s)/lab(s) to which the Fellow would be assigned; and commitment to a diverse and inclusive academic community.
+- Fellows will be selected based on academic promise; alignment of the student’s academic objectives with Northeastern’s research projects, particularly with the potential research project(s) and lab(s) to which the Fellow would be assigned; and commitment to a diverse and inclusive academic community.

-- Currently enrolled Ph.D. students and postdoctoral scholars at Northeastern University, or those otherwise employed by Northeastern, are not eligible for the fellowship.
+- Current postdoctoral scholars and Ph.D. students at Northeastern University, or those otherwise employed by the University are not eligible to apply.

 - A prospective Fellow must be a citizen or permanent resident of the United States of America.

-Northeastern will provide a placement in at least one host laboratory/department at Northeastern University to the Fellow in an area of his/her area of academic interest/specialty.
+Northeastern will provide a placement in at least one host laboratory / academic program / department at Northeastern University to the Fellow in an area of their area of academic interest / specialty.

-Northeastern also will provide at least two Northeastern faculty members who are committed to serve as mentors to the Fellow.
+Northeastern will provide at least two Northeastern faculty members who each are committed to serve as mentors to the Fellow.

-Northeastern will appoint each Faculty Fellow for a one-year, 12-month term.
-Fellows whose appointment begins during the 2016-17 academic year will receive a 12-month salary of $50,000, plus health benefits.
+Northeastern will appoint each Future Faculty Fellow for a one-year, 12-month term.
+Fellows whose appointment begins during the 2019-2020 academic year will receive a 12-month salary of $50,000, plus health benefits.
 Fellows will receive $5,000 towards conference travel and other research-related expenses.

-Upon completion of the Fellowship, a Fellow may be interviewed for a faculty appointment at Northeastern University.
+The Fellow may be interviewed for a faculty appointment at Northeastern University if the department has a faculty position and the search committee selects them for an interview.
 A Fellow is not required to accept a post-Fellowship faculty appointment as a condition of the Fellowship.
-Northeastern also is not obligated to offer any Fellow a faculty appointment upon completion of his/her fellowship.
+Northeastern also is not obligated to offer any Fellow a faculty appointment upon completion of their fellowship.
 However, the Fellowship program is intended as a step toward a Fellow’s development as a potential faculty member at Northeastern or another institution of higher education.

 Fellowship Program Expectations and Requirements

-As the Future Faculty Fellowship program is designed to help the Fellow build a research portfolio towards his/her future academic success, Fellows are not required to teach courses at Northeastern, but may give occasional guest lectures.
+As the Future Faculty Fellowship program is designed to help the Fellow build a research portfolio towards their future academic success, fellows are not required to teach courses at Northeastern, but may give occasional guest lectures.

-Fellows are encouraged to participate in grant proposal writing and in outreach activities, in additional to the customary activities of postdoctoral fellows: research, publication, and presentation.
+Fellows are encouraged to participate in grant / foundation proposal writing and in outreach activities, in additional to the customary activities of postdoctoral fellows: research, publication, and presentation.

-The Northeastern University faculty member and the department chair supervising the Fellow’s host laboratory or laboratories must agree to furnish the laboratory space, laboratory supplies, and the Fellow’s access to equipment that is needed for the Fellow’s proposed research for the entire year.
+The Northeastern University faculty member and the department chair supervising the Fellow’s host discipline must agree to furnish the laboratory / office space, supplies, and the Fellow’s access to equipment / research supports that are needed for the Fellow’s proposed research for the entire year.

-The research project(s) to be carried out by the Fellow may be conducted in collaboration with the Northeastern University Principal Investigator(s) of the host lab(s)/department(s).
+The research project(s) to be carried out by the Fellow may be conducted in collaboration with the Northeastern University Principal Investigator(s) of the host discipline(s).
 Fellows are especially encouraged to pursue independent research.

 - Cover letter, including a proposed start date